 Because I want to teach kids that ADHD is not a “mental problem,” I explain the concept of self-directed talk as their Brain Coach.
 I explain that volume on their Brain Coach can be turned down too low, which can make it challenging for them to complete non-preferred tasks as well as figure out what they should or should not be doing in social situations.

 This video, designed for kids, introduces the concept of their Brain Coach.
+You may find this video helpful in understanding how to talk to your child about ADHD.
 It has been amazing to hear from parents across the country that their sons are telling them when they used their Brain Coach.
 All videos for kids can be found in the Dude Talk playlists on the ADHD Dude YouTube channel.

 WATCH THE VIDEO BELOW FOR THE FULL ANSWER

 More on Self Talk for the ADHD Brain

 1. Read This: How to Get Your Talkative Child to Stop and Listen